EdCQI/AWS-RAG-system/README.md

 2. Optionally, update the `prefix` variable if you want to upload to a specific path in the bucket.
 3. Run `python scripts/upload_to_s3.py`.

-## Complete chat app

-### Complete invoke model and knoweldge base code
-- Open the bedrock_utils.py file and the following functions:
-  - query_knowledge_base
-  - generate_response

-### Complete the prompt validation function
-- Open the bedrock_utils.py file and the following function:
-  - valid_prompt

-  Hint: categorize the user prompt

 ## Troubleshooting

-- If you encounter permissions issues, ensure your AWS credentials have the necessary permissions for creating all the resources.
 - For database connection issues, check that the security group allows incoming connections on port 5432 from your IP address.
 - If S3 uploads fail, verify that your AWS credentials have permission to write to the specified bucket.
 - For any Terraform errors, ensure you're using a compatible version and that all module sources are correctly specified.